butlerem/reverie/README.md

 # Restaurant Website Project

 This repository showcases a restaurant website with a focus on React and UI/UX design.
-The project aims to provide an elegant and engaging online presence for a fictional restaurant called "Reverie."
+The project aims to provide an elegant and engaging online presence for a restaurant called Reverie.

 The website ensures optimal viewing and interaction experience across a wide range of devices, from desktops to  mobile phones.